Advertise for Free

 General description : 1937 Bentley 3.5 Litre Thrupp & Maberly Sport SaloonThis 1937 Bentley 3.5 Litre Thrupp & Maberly RHD Sport Saloon is a presentable and mechanically excellent example.
 Finished in grey blue over black paint that shows its age but can still be considered usable as well as burgundy leather interior that's in decent condition and largely original.
 The Bentley runs and drives very nicely but would benefit from some cosmetic refurbishing.
 A great car to enjoy as-is or easily take to the next level with little effort.
 OLD Price: $62,500 FirmNEW PRICE: $59,500

-1937 Bentley Mk VI is listed for sale on ClassicDigest in New York by Gullwing Motor Cars for $62500.
+1937 Bentley Mk VI is listed sold on ClassicDigest in Astoria by Gullwing Motor for $62500.

 Car Facts